 Date checkups (to learn more about the person you’re dating).
 This is another popular trend.
-Anyone can use an online background check service to do a reference check on a prospective mate.
+Anyone can use an online service to do a reference lookup on a prospective mate.
 Truly, we can all make better dating decisions knowing our mate’s criminal, employment and financial history.

 - Identity Verification including the individual’s first and last name, social security number, marital status, former residences.

-- Criminal Background Check or Criminal history check including criminal record, arrest records, police records and court records.
-If you’re looking specifically for a police report, read the article how to get a copy of a police report.
+- Criminal history – including criminal record, arrest records, police records and court records.
+If you’re looking specifically for a police report, read the article on how to get a copy of a police report.

-- Financial / Credit History Check including credit history, liens and judgments.
+- Financial / Credit History – including credit history, liens, and judgments.
 In cases where the person may deal with money or financial services, the company may pull a credit history report.

 - Employment History Verification includes checking work experience, resume validity, personal references and more.